 - Stand mixer with a whisk attachment and mixing bowl

-- 4 cups icing sugar approximately 1 pound
+- 4 cups icing sugar (also known as confectioner's sugar or powdered sugar) approximately 1 pound

 - 3 Tablespoons meringue powder